 In a prepared statement Gov. Brewer praised the court, calling the lawsuit "a futile attempt to stifle an American right and tradition."

-"Citizens of every race, background and creed have been coming together in voluntary prayer since our nation's founding," the governor said, "and will continue to do so against this organization's best efforts."
+"Citizens of every race, background and creed have been coming together in voluntary prayer since our nation's founding," the governor said, "and will continue to do so against this

 U.S. officials mock Poland's Christian values